intervalia/gulp-component-assembler/README.md

 ```

 ####How to select the locale to be used
-To set the selected locale in the browser you would set the global `window.locale` to the
+To set the selected locale in the browser you would set the global `window.locale` to the locale you want to use.

+_The value for `window.locale` must be set before loading any component output file._

 >___TODO: Provide more information here___